 A blank page is daunting.
 You stare at the screen or at your notebook and wait for your muse to make an appearance and the inspiration to pour onto the page.
 That happens, sometimes, but for all the other times we need a kick-start.

 ‘Start writing, no matter what.
 The water doesn’t flow until the faucet is turned on.’ ~Louis L’Amour

 A writing prompt helps with that.
 It is like opening a tap.

 How Do You Use Writing Prompts?

 1. Choose A Prompt.

 The internet is a great sources for prompts, but it can be distracting.
 It helps if you can search for prompts and save them.
-You can sign up for a daily prompt that is delivered in your mailbox, or you can download a list of prompts and print them out.
-Anything to keep you off the internet.
+Or you can sign up for a daily prompt that is delivered in your mailbox, or you can download a list of prompts and print them out.

 2. Choose your equipment.